ChicheT/CS193_Fall18_Lab1/index.md

 # Chiche's first CS193 Lab

-- My favorite things about Purdue CS193
 - I will learn useful tools in the couse.
+- I will also make some new friends in Purdue.
-- The course will not put lots of pressure on me.
+- Most importantly, the course will not put lots of pressure on me.